apache/druid/docs/content/development/extensions-contrib/graphite.md

 The second implementation called `whiteList`, will send only the white listed metrics and dimensions.
-Same as for the `all` converter user has control of `<namespacePrefix>.[<druid service name>].[<druid hostname>].` White-list based converter comes with the following  default white list map located under resources [defaultWhiteListMap.json](./src/main/resources/defaultWhiteListMap.json)
+Same as for the `all` converter user has control of `<namespacePrefix>.[<druid service name>].[<druid hostname>].` White-list based converter comes with the following  default white list map located under resources in `./src/main/resources/defaultWhiteListMap.json`

 Although user can override the default white list map by supplying a property called `mapPath`.
 This property is a String containing  the path for the file containing **white list map Json object**.